Recharge (magazine)

-Recharge is a business news website and quarterly magazine covering the global renewable energy industry, particularly wind and solar power.
-It is owned by Norway's NHST Media Group, but headquartered in London, with full-time editorial staff in the US, UK, Brazil, Germany and China.
+Recharge is a business news website covering the global renewable energy industry, particularly the wind power industry.
+It is owned by Norway's DN Media Group, but headquartered in London, with editorial staff in the US, UK, Germany and Norway.

 Overview

 Recharge was first established in January 2009 as a weekly newspaper, before becoming a monthly glossy magazine in January 2013.
+It has been fully digital since 2023.

 Recharge has been described as "one of the most authoritative publications in the renewable energy sector", and as "a role model for the future of trade journalism" by German industrial giant Siemens.

 Its breaking stories have been picked up by major international news organizations, including the BBC, The Washington Post and Denmark's Dagbladet Børsen.